 How Long Does an Online Police Check Take?

 The application itself can be completed very quickly if you have all identity information and documents at the ready, as well as a payment method.
 Once submitted, you cannot predict how long the results will take to arrive in your email.

-In many cases, the police certificate can be returned within 1 business day, in a matter of hours and sometimes minutes.
+In many cases, the national police check can be returned within 1 business day, in a matter of hours and sometimes minutes.
 In other cases it can take up to 15 business days for a successful return.

 The turnaround time depends on various factors.
 For instance, a name may take longer to verify if there are lots of similar names on police records.
 Errors and inaccuracies in your application will cause delays as it takes time to review and fix the issue.
 You should always take extra care when entering information for a police check online, and apply early to prepare for delays.